Old Church Slavonic grammar: Personal pronouns

-Just as the first and second person pronouns, the third person pronoun is commonly used only in oblique cases.
+Like the first- and second-person pronouns, the third-person pronoun is commonly used only in oblique cases.
 Nominative singular forms are not attested in the OCS corpus, and are reconstructed.
 In the East South Slavic dialectal area where OCS originated, a suppletive nominative singular stem of the demonstrative tъ ('that') is used, elsewhere onъ ('that one there, yon'), or very rarely sь ('this').

 By attaching the enclitic particle že to the forms of *i one obtains the relative pronoun: iže ('he who'), ježe ('the (female) one to whom'), jejuže ('the two of whom'), etc.